Viir/bots/guide/how-to-report-an-issue-with-an-app-or-request-a-new-feature.md

 + See which app was used in the session and how it was configured (including app-settings).
 + Travel back in time and see what the bot saw in the past.
 + Understand why our bot did what it did.
-+ Create simulations to test new program codes.
++ Create simulations to test new program codes. ([Testing an app using simulations](https://to.botengine.org/guide/testing-an-app-using-simulations))

 In summary, by providing a session recording, you answer a lot of questions from people that want to help you.